skilleven/clickomat/README.md

 | **end**                                   |  you CAN pop a message when script is finished - optional

 ### Images:
--imagename can either be a single image or a list of images separated by '/'.
+-imagename can either be a single image or a list of images separated by `/` .
 The list will be iterated and the first finding will be used.
-See example in checkboxolympics testcase.
+See example in [checkboxolympics testcase](https://github.com/skilleven/clickomat/tree/main/testcases/checkboxolympics).

 ## Shorthands